semperfitodd/2024_fitness_goals/README.md

     └── versions.tf
 ```

-## Features

-**Daily Tracking:** Ability to track daily pull-ups, push-ups, and squats.

-**React Frontend:** A user-friendly interface to display progress.

-**Data Persistence:** Using DynamoDB to store daily records.

-**Automated Infrastructure:** Entire setup provisioned using Terraform.

 ## Setup and Installation

-Prerequisites
+### Prerequisites
-AWS CLI configured with appropriate permissions.
+* AWS CLI configured with appropriate permissions.
-Terraform installed.
+* Terraform installed.
-Node.js and npm for running the React application.
+* Node.js and npm for running the React application.

 ## Step-by-Step Guide